brucestarlove/brucestarlove/README.md

 # ✨ hello and good tidings 🌊

+**Looking for full-time hybrid employment with a company that values initiative, creativity, growth, care and excellent user experience**

-I'm a tech tinker, systems thinker, and creative technologist seeking a great team (and, in time, to build one).
+I'm a tech tinker, systems thinker, and creative technologist who has experimented a lot and now wants to join an existing company to grow and co-create bigger things.
 I still have much to learn, and desire to make greater impact expeditiously.
 I blend broad technical understanding with deep obsession, emotional intelligence, and a lifelong passion for understanding & solving problems.
-I've had an unconventional career and life in pursuit of joy, love, self-knowledge and universal truth.
-Now, I just want to create valuable things.

 My background spans enterprise consulting, developer education, community organizing, and creative tech.
-I've led nonprofit web revamps, built community platforms from scratch, co-founded & managed several student organizations (including my university's first hackathon, RAMHacks, 2014-2016), hosted dozens of webinars and interviews, and organized interdisciplinary symposia.
+I've led nonprofit web revamps, built community platforms from scratch, co-founded & managed student organizations (including my university's first hackathon, RAMHacks, 2014-2016), hosted dozens of webinars and interviews, and organized interdisciplinary symposia.

 I've recently been advising an early-stage startup and supporting small-org clients, while further developing my technical skills and prototyping several ambitious apps.
-I'm looking for a role that values initiative, growth and great user experience.
+I took a long sabbatical during the COVID-19 pandemic for health and exploration, while helping some small organizatons at-cost.

 ---